Todd Boehly: 1996–2015: Early career, Guggenheim Partners

-2015–present: Founding Eldridge Industries, investment career
+Eldridge Industries

 In 2015, Boehly bought some of the assets he had collected at Guggenheim, including The Hollywood Reporter, Dick Clark Productions, and Security Benefit to found Eldridge Industries, a private holding company which invests in various industries.
-In addition to Greenwich, Eldridge Industries also has offices in New York, London and Beverly Hills.
-In 2023, he appeared on CNBC to discuss Eldridge Industries' focus on credit management and scaling businesses in response to market conditions in the United States.
+In addition to its Miami headquarters, Eldridge Industries also has offices in Abu Dhabi, Atlanta, Beverly Hills, Chicago, Dallas, Greenwich, Connecticut, New York City, and London.
+It employed approximately 5,000 employees in the United States as of 2025.
+In 2023, Boehly appeared on CNBC to discuss Eldridge Industries' focus on credit management and scaling businesses in response to market conditions in the United States.
 In 2024, he made another appearance on CNBC to discuss growing activity in mergers and acquisitions as part of a shift towards market consolidation.
 In a 2025 Bloomberg interview, Boehly commented on opportunities in developing credit markets and industries in Asia, particularly Japan, Hong Kong, and China.

-Boehly sits on the boards of Cain International, Kennedy Wilson, PayActiv, Vivid Seats and CAIS.
-He was formerly on the board of Truebill.
-Accelerant, which has received investment from Eldridge Industries, was valued at $2.4 billion in 2023, and expanded into Canada later that year with the acquisition of Omega Insurance.

-In October 2023, CAIS launched the SaaS platform CAIS Solutions.
-Boehly spoke at the second annual CAIS Alternative Investment Summit, along with other business and media leaders.

-Boehly's firm Eldridge Industries owns Security Benefit Life Insurance.
+Boehly's asset management company Eldridge owns Security Benefit Life Insurance.
 In 2010, he visited Topeka, Kansas to lead Security Benefit's acquisition by Guggenheim and demutualization.
 While negotiating the acquisition of Security Benefit, Boehly stayed at The Eldridge Hotel, a historic hotel founded by the abolitionist Shalor Eldridge.
-He later spun Security Benefit out as a part of a new company which he named Eldridge Industries.
-Security Benefit had a net income of $1.2 billion in 2023.
+He later spun Security Benefit out as a part of a new company which he named Eldridge Industries, and Security Benefit became a part of the asset manager Eldridge when it was founded in 2025.
 Eldridge Industries also owns Zinnia (formerly SE2), a technology platform for insurance companies.
-Zinnia acquired insurance marketplace Policygenius in 2023, and Ebix in 2024.
-Gary Cohn joined Zinnia's board in 2025.
 He invested in Clearcover Insurance, and DPL Financial Advisors, an RIA insurance network.
 DPL reached over $1 billion in annuity sales in 2022, which doubled in 2023.
+Eldridge Industries also owns a 10% interest in Blue Owl GP Stakes Fund III.